iwilare/category-theory-course-2025/2025-03-14 - Lecture 9 - Term language, exponentials.md

 > $$
 > \textsf{opdist} :  A \times (B + C)  \longrightarrow (A \times B) + (A \times C)
 > $$
-> might not always exist, e.g.,W
+> might not always exist, e.g.,
 >
 > *Claim*: in $\text{Pointed}$ an arrow like this such that $\textsf{opdist} \,; \textsf{dist} = \textsf{id}$ and $\textsf{dist} \,; \textsf{opdist} = \textsf{id}$ does not exist.